zzx-peter/verl/docs/advance/megatron_extension.rst

    your loader to ``weight_loader_registry`` in `weight_loader_registry.py <https://github.com/volcengine/verl/blob/main/verl/models/weight_loader_registry.py>`_.
 3. Weight loader that synchronize the weight from Megatron to rollout (vLLM) model.
 Note that both the actor model and rollout model are partitioned during runtime.
-So, it’s advisable to map the model name in actor model implementation.
+So, it's advisable to map the model name in actor model implementation.
 Otherwise, you may need an additional name mapping and even weight transformation.